 When the person who was the subject of a Tribunal proceeding has died, their legal personal representative (e.g. their executor) will be able to give consent or make submissions about access to documents concerning them.

 Most matters in the Guardianship List proceed to hearing without a preliminary directions hearing.
 If an additional hearing is needed, the member at the first hearing will make orders and directions about preparation for the next hearing.

 Apart from procedural matters, the Tribunal rarely makes consent orders in the Guardianship List.
 Most of the substantive orders sought in the Guardianship List can only be made if the Tribunal is satisfied of particular matters (such as that the order being made is the least restrictive possible).
 Accordingly, parties who have reached agreement about some issues should still be prepared to attend a hearing – though it will be shorter if some practical matters are already resolved.

-Under the Act and the Powers of Attorney Act 2014 (Vic), a person who is entitled to notice of the hearing may apply for a re-hearing order.
+Under the Act and the Powers of Attorney Act 2014 (Vic) and the Medical Treatment Planning and Decisions Act 2016 (Vic), a person who is entitled to notice of the hearing may apply for a re-hearing order.
 This does not apply to temporary or interim orders.
 If the order was made at a routine reassessment, a person may only seek a re-hearing if the Tribunal gives leave (permission).

 If the person seeking a re-hearing was not a party or has not been joined as a party, they must first seek the Tribunal’s leave to apply for a re-hearing.

 An application for re-hearing (or for leave to seek a re-hearing) must be made within 28 days after the order (or after the giving of written reasons if those have been requested).